ucu-cs/template_cpp/readme.md

 <mark>DESCRIBE THE INSTALLATION PROCESS (USE ./dependencies FOLDER)</mark>

+<mark>Note: For Python scripts, You must add `requirenments.txt`
+file and add your env to the `.gitignore` file!</mark>

 ### Usage

-<mark>PROVIDE AN EXAMPLE OF HOW TO RUN YOUR PROGRAM (IT CAN BE A COMMAND LINE WITH INPUT AND EXPECTED OUTPUT)</mark>
+<mark>PROVIDE AN EXAMPLE OF HOW TO RUN YOUR PROGRAM (IT CAN BE A_flag COMMAND LINE WITH INPUT AND EXPECTED OUTPUT)</mark>

+<mark>Note: if your project needs or generates any data, media and so on -- put them
+into the data folder</mark>

 ### Important!